Saturday, December 30, 2023

 "I desire mercy, not sacrifice, and acknowledgment of God rather than burnt offerings" (Hosea 6:6).

-"Praise the Lord, my soul, and forget not all his benefits - who forgives all your sins and heals all your diseases, who redeems your life from the pit and crowns you with love and compassion, who satisfies your desires with good things so that your youth is renewed like the eagle's" (Psalm 103:2-5).
+"Praise the Lord, O my soul, and forget not all his benefits - who forgives all your sins and heals all your diseases, who redeems your life from the pit and crowns you with love and compassion, who satisfies your desires with good things so that your youth is renewed like the eagle's" (Psalm 103:2-5).

 "The Spirit of the Lord is on me, because he has anointed me to preach good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed, free to proclaim the year of the Lord's favor" (Luke 4:18–19, from Isaiah 61).

 "Be still and know that I am God.
 I will be exalted among the nations, I will be exalted in the earth!
-The LORD of hosts is with us; the God of Jacob is our fortress" (Psalm 46:10-11).
+The Lord of hosts is with us; the God of Jacob is our fortress" (Psalm 46:10-11).

 "'Has God forgotten to be merciful?
 Has he in anger withheld his compassion?'
 Then I thought, "To this I will appeal: the years when the Most High stretched out his right hand" (Psalm 77:9-10).